-In this article, you’ve read about:
+In this article, you have read about:

-- Ways to ensure that your retrospectives are creative and productive in the long-term, including methods well-suited to remote and/or experienced teams.
+- Ways to ensure that your retrospectives are creative and productive in the long-term, including methods well-suited to remote and / or experienced teams.

 - How to identify specific measures for improvement, implement these, and track their success.

-- The role of agile coaches and scrum masters in assisting teams.
+- The role of agile coaches and Scrum Masters in assisting teams.

 Please send us your feedback.
 What has been your experience with retrospectives and possibly with specialized methods?
 Can you offer any tips for working with remote teams?
 We look forward to hearing from you!